NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/earthquake/usageS3hark.rst

 You can either type them or click the '+' button to select them from your computer.

-If you don't have OpenSees install, the instruction can be found :ref:`here <quickstart>`.
+If you don't have OpenSees installed, the instruction can be found :ref:`here <https://nheri-simcenter.github.io/s3hark-Documentation/common/user_manual/quickstart/quickstart.html#download-and-install-opensees>`.
-If you don't have a ground motion file, demos can be downloaded :download:`here <../../../_static/files/DemoGM.zip>`.
+If you don't have a ground motion file, demos can be downloaded :download:`here <https://nheri-simcenter.github.io/s3hark-Documentation/_downloads/4aad74c55afc9d112aa4bb1963afa7f7/DemoGM.zip>`.

 .. note::